spiritlake/ares-extras/README.md

 You can install a theme from the game using `theme/install <name>`.

-> **Note:!** This will replace your current theme and theme images (if images are provided).
+> **Note:** This will replace your current theme and theme images (if images are provided).
 Your old theme files are backed up to the `aresmush/theme_archive` directory in case you need to get them back.

 ## Snippets